3 Warning Signs That Your Meeting Culture is in Trouble

 The average employee spends about 11.3 hours a week in meetings.
 For upper management, that can jump to 15–20+ hours.

-While that stat doesn't say too much, if you then add in random phone calls, stops in the hallway or at your desk, responding to DMs, the time adds up!
+While that stat might not be too surprising, if you then add in random phone calls, stops in the hallway or at your desk, responding to DMs, the time starts to add up.
+There's not too much time left to do your actual job!

 So, let's think back to your last week of meetings.